gloinul/draft-ietf-avtcore-rtp-payload-registry/draft-ietf-avtcore-rtp-payload-registry.md

 Types" registry {{RTP-FORMATS}} for any further registrations.
 IANA should add the following to the existing note for the registry:

+NEW:

 "This registry has been closed as it was considered redundant as all RTP Payload formats are part of the Media Types registry (https://www.iana.org/assignments/media-types/media-types.xhtml).
 For further motivation see (RFC-TBD1)."

-In addition it is requested that the existing note of "RTP Payload Format Media Types" registry {{RTP-FORMATS}} is changed in the following way:
+In addition, it is requested that the existing note of "RTP Payload Format Media Types" registry {{RTP-FORMATS}} is changed in the following way:

 OLD: